 - It provides students with a sense of ownership of their learning: teachers cease to be the protagonist and allow students to become the focus.

-- It allows the student to become kinically and emotionally involved in the lessons and consequently learn more deeply and meaningfully, enabling the learning subject to have simultaneous experiences on all levels of his person and not limiting learning to a mere intellectual experience.
+- It allows the student to become kinically and emotionally involved in the lessons and consequently learn more deeply and meaningfully, enabling the learning subject to have simultaneous experiences on all levels of his person and not limiting learning to a e intellectual experience.

 - It is a motivational element for learning: drama takes advantage of the tendency to play, which presents its greatest strength in children of infantile ages, but persists in adolescence and throughout adulthood.